 - The Nice Opera has wonderful bargain-priced Sunday family musical matinees once a month all year long.
 Tram stop Opera

-- The Mercury Cinema has special Cine-bebe showings at 2pm on the last Thursday of each month, where you are invited to bring your babies and toddlers.
+- The Mercury Cinema sometimes has special Cine-bebe showings on the last Thursday of each month, where you are invited to bring your babies and toddlers and no one will complain.
+Check the website ahead of time to confirm… Tram stop Garibaldi

 Tire them out…